nus-cs2030s/2122-s2/docs/github.md

 git config --get github.user
 ```

-It should return your GitHub user id.
+It should return your GitHub user name.

-It should print your GitHub user id as already set.
+It should print your GitHub user name as already set.
 If there is a typo, you need to edit `.gitconfig` again and reload it by repeating the command above.

 ## 2. Setting up Password-less Login